 Goteik Viaduct and Train to Hsipaw

-The old train to Hsipaw is a clunking and captivating journey that leaves Mandalay before dawn and takes you up mountains by zig-zagging it’s way forward and backwards, then down into lush valleys of rice and soy fields.
-Over 100 years old, it’s a technological marvel of it’s time period and the coolest mode of transport to get to Hsipaw.
+The old train to Hsipaw is a clunking and captivating journey that leaves Mandalay before dawn and takes you up mountains by zig-zagging its way forward and backwards, then down into lush valleys of rice and soy fields.
+Over 100 years old, it’s a technological marvel of its time period, and the coolest mode of transport to get to Hsipaw.

 Hiking to Mountain Tea Villages

 Hiking in the countryside was one of the best excursions we did in Myanmar.
-On the 2-3 day trek you’ll meet rural farmers, tea pickers, and even rebel soldiers who are happy that you are experiencing their small world and sharing their every day life.
-Don’t worry, even the soldiers were nicest people I’ve ever met.
+On the 2-3 day trek you’ll meet rural farmers, tea pickers, and even rebel soldiers who are happy that you are experiencing their small world and sharing their everyday life.
+Don’t worry, even the soldiers were the nicest people I’ve ever met.
 Plus, the tea leaves there are said to help with longevity in life, so drink away!

 We stayed in a small traditional hut and ate home cooked meals with a local family, and I drank some rice wine with soldiers (shhhh).
-Our guide, Ax Sai, was extremely knowledgable and spoke English very well, and even took us to some secret waterfalls after a scorching day of trekking.
+Our guide, Ax Sai, was extremely knowledgeable, spoke English very well, and even took us to some secret waterfalls after a scorching day of trekking.

 Quick Tips: Wear a hat, sunscreen, and bring extra bottles of water and snacks.
 And proper shoes!
 Pack things like peanuts or apples that won’t go bad in the heat.
 Look for Ax Sai, he’s awesome.